Home RecipesGluten FreeHow to Make Irresistible 14-Day Sweet Pickles: A Step-by-Step Guide

 Retrieve the Simmering Lids and Rings

-A good way to simmer the lids and rings is to place the lid in the ring and place it upside down in the water.
+A good way to simmer the lids and rings is to place the lid in the ring, then set it upside down in the water.
 You can remove it with tongs as shown above.
-Be sure to pour off the water before attempting to place it on your jars.
-Also, there are magnetic sticks for retrieving jar lids out of simmering water but this way works just as well.
+Be sure to pour off the water before placing it on your jars.
+Also, there are magnetic sticks for retrieving jar lids out of simmering water, but this way works just as well.

 14-Day Sweet Pickles